Sheaffy/ArduinoMoonPhase/readme.txt

 You may see a few warning messages as it's built.

-To use this library in a sketch, go to the Sketch | Import Library menu and select Test.
+To use this library in a sketch, go to the Sketch | Import Library menu and select MoonPhase.
 This will add a corresponding line to the top of your sketch:
 #include <MoonPhase.h>

 To stop using this library, delete that line from your sketch.